Ordinal and Cardinal Dendrograms Depicting Migration-Based Regionalization of 3,000 + U. S. Counties: Abstract

 \section{Abstract}

-We have obtained a "hierarchical regionalization" of 3,107 county-level units of the United States based upon 1995-2000 intercounty migration flows.
-The methodology employed was the two-stage (double-standardization and strong component [{\it directed} graph] hierarchical clustering) algorithm described in the 2009 PNAS letter arXiv:0904.4863.
-Various features (e. g., cosmopolitan vs. provincial aspects) of the regionalization have been discussed in arXiv:0907.2393, arXiv:0903.3623 and arXiv:0809.2768.
-However, due to the cumbersome (38-page) nature of the dendrogram, this interesting tree structure was not readily available for inspection (but see http://www.spatial.ucsb.edu/events/brownbags/docs/2009-2010/Slater-Ordinal-Hierarchy.pdf).
-Here, we {\it do} directly present this (searchable) dendrogram.
-An ordinal scale--rather than the originally-derived cardinal scale of the doubly-standardized values--in which groupings/features are more immediately apparent, is employed.
+We have obtained a ``hierarchical regionalization" of 3,107 county-level units of the United States based upon census-recorded 1995-2000 intercounty migration flows.
+The methodology employed was the two-stage (double-standardization and strong component [directed graph] hierarchical clustering) algorithm described in the 2009 PNAS (106 [26], E66) letter (arXiv:0904.4863).
+Various features (e. g., cosmopolitan vs. provincial aspects, and indices of isolation) of the regionalization have been previously discussed in arXiv:0907.2393, arXiv:0903.3623 and arXiv:0809.2768.
+However, due to the lengthy (38-page) nature of the associated dendrogram, the detailed tree structure itself was not readily available for inspection.
+Here, we do present this (county-searchable) dendrogram--and invite readers to explore it, based on their particular interests/locations.
+An ordinal scale--rather than the originally-derived cardinal scale of the doubly-standardized values--in which groupings/features were more immediately apparent, was originally presented.
+Now, we append the cardinal-scale dendrogram.